niranjanshr13/notes/aws/certified-solutions-architect-associate/03-computing.md

 		- storage cost is important

-Lab Summary:
+# Lab Summary:
  - Termination Protection is turned off by default
- - root ebs volume to be deleted when the instance is terminate
+ - Root ebs volume to be deleted when the instance is terminate
  - EBS default root volume isn't encrypted.
- - creating a custom ami can be encrypted.
+ - Creating a custom ami can be encrypted.
- - additional volume can be encrypted.
+ - Additional volume can be encrypted.
+ - Change EBS type on the fly, except magnetic standard
+ - Stop and snapshot (but not required)
+ - Volume must be in the same AZ as the EC2 instances.

 # Security Group
  - Applied immediately.
  - Outbound doesn't matter, if inbound is applied; it will work.
  - All ports are blocked by default.

+# AMI
+ - If snapshot is encrypted, its copy will also be encrypted.
+ - Share snapshot with public but shouldn't be encrypted.

+# Instance Store
+ - Ephemeral Storage
+ - It can't be stopped.
+ - If the instance fail, all data is gone.
+ - Can be reboot without loosing data.
+ - It deleted, volume also get deleted. (not in EBS volume(instance))

+# Elastic Load Balancers
+ - Reported as: In-Service or Out-of-Service
+ - Health Checks by get request.
+ - Only DNS name, not IP address.
+ - Classic Load Balancer (tcp layer)
+ - Application Load Balancer (app layer)

+# CloudWatch

-EXAM TIPS:
+# EXAM TIPS:
 know difference btwn:
  on demand
  spot